-During the school year, each Rotation for our Cool Disciples (our 1st – 6th graders at FUMC in Ann Arbor, MI) includes several workshops that each teach the story from a different learning style.
+During the school year, each Rotation for our Cool Disciples (our 1st – 6th graders at FUMC in Ann Arbor, MI) includes several workshops that each teach the story using the concept of Multiple Intelligences.
 (True Rotation Model goodness!)
 In November 2010, (and in January 2017 — we repeat stories every six or so years) we studied about four friends who worked really hard to bring a paralyzed man to Jesus.
 Read the story in Mark 2:1-12.

 - In the Art Workshop in 2010, students created blankets to donate to Project Linus.
 In 2017, they each created a scarf using fleece material, to give to someone (a friend or otherwise) in need.